Defining a Fixer

 Ask Yourself These to Know if Your Boyfriend is a Charity Case or if Your Relationship Can Work.

 1. Are we equals?

 Are you getting just as much out of the relationship as you are giving?
 An imbalance does not make for a good relationship.
 You will be miserable.
 Your partner will be miserable.
-You will not even get your fixing needs fulfilled because most people don’t want to be fixed.
+You will not even fulfill your fixing needs because most people don’t want to be fixed.
 People want to be loved for who they are, not for what someone wants or imagines them to be.
-You may feel that you are helping, but if your partner senses that you see them as a project, resentment will build.
+You may feel that you are helping, but resentment will build if your partner senses that you see them as a project.